WorkStep, a startup that helps large employers find and retain frontline workers, raises $10.5M Series A – TechCrunch

 WorkStep says it has “reached” 500,000 supply chain workers over the years.

-WorkStep claims that its Retain offering reduced turnover by up to 29 percent for a Fortune 100 food & beverage company with whom it conducted a case study.
+WorkStep claims that its Retain offering reduced turnover by up to 29% for a Fortune 100 food & beverage company with whom it conducted a case study.
 This saves companies money in replacement and retraining expenses, which can add up.

 As a result of launching Retain last fall, according to Johnston, WorkStep saw its business more than double in the second half of 2020.
 This led the company to end the year as “bottom line profitable,” meaning that its revenue exceeded expenses in the last two months of the year.